MIPS/gcc/sve-branch/gcc/config/aarch64/iterators.md

     UNSPEC_FMAXNM       ; Used in aarch64-simd.md.
     UNSPEC_FMINNM       ; Used in aarch64-simd.md.
     UNSPEC_SEL		; Used in aarch64-sve.md.
+    UNSPEC_ANDV		; Used in aarch64-sve.md.
+    UNSPEC_IORV		; Used in aarch64-sve.md.
+    UNSPEC_XORV		; Used in aarch64-sve.md.
     UNSPEC_ANDF		; Used in aarch64-sve.md.
     UNSPEC_IORF		; Used in aarch64-sve.md.
     UNSPEC_XORF		; Used in aarch64-sve.md.